Lomosaurio123/Reactive-Agent/README.md

 ![image](https://user-images.githubusercontent.com/85517698/189187739-987fcabb-d4bf-4bd3-9861-261a16ddd4d7.png)

-after check all the cases we do the movement in the table.
+after check all the cases we do the movement on the table.

 ![image](https://user-images.githubusercontent.com/85517698/189187905-7af96534-1bbf-4f38-b3f0-082c91b2b4fd.png)